Grise3/p.mort.coffee-Uploader/README.md

 ## 🔧 How It Works

 - The app uses Python's `subprocess` to call `curl`.
-- Files are uploaded to `https://p.mort.coffee`.
+- Files or text are uploaded to `https://p.mort.coffee`.
 - Handles expired SSL certificate warnings and lets the user continue if they choose to.

 ---